-Home oxygen treatment (therapy) involves breathing in air that contains more oxygen than normal, which is supplied from specialist equipment in a patient's own home.
+Home oxygen treatment (therapy) involves breathing in air that contains more oxygen than normal.
+It is supplied from specialist equipment in a patient's own home.

 Oxygen treatment may be prescribed for people with a condition that causes low oxygen levels in their blood.
 Low oxygen levels can damage body systems, and the patient may experience distressing breathlessness.
-Health conditions which can lead to low levels of oxygen in the blood may include:
+Health conditions which can lead to low levels of oxygen in the blood can include:

-- Chronic obstructive pulmonary disease (COPD) a long-term lung condition. - Severe long-term asthma - Pulmonary hypertension high pressure inside the blood vessels which supply the lungs, which damages the right-hand side of the heart. - · Cystic fibrosis and other fibrotic lung conditions - Heart failure when the heart fails to pump enough blood around the body at the right pressure.
+- Chronic obstructive pulmonary disease (COPD) the name given to a group of lung conditions that cause breathing difficulties and include emphysema and chronic bronchitis. - Severe long-term asthma - Pulmonary hypertension high pressure inside the blood vessels which supply the lungs, which damages the right-hand side of the heart. - Cystic fibrosis and other fibrotic lung conditions - Heart failure when the heart fails to pump enough blood around the body at the right pressure.